Rolling Loud: History

 However, the 2020 festival originally scheduled to take place from May 8 to May 10 in the US was rescheduled for July 23 to July 25, 2021, in response to the ongoing COVID-19 pandemic in the United States.
 The first European edition also had to be rescheduled for 2021 due to similar circumstances in Portugal.

 In 2021, Rolling Loud hosted a post-pandemic festival in Miami, with more than 200,000 attendees.
 The festival included a collaboration with WWE, which broadcast portions of SmackDown from the main stage.

 In 2022, Rolling Loud continued to expand to other countries.
 Rolling Loud's first partnership with a European festival was announced in 2021 as a collaboration with the 2022 edition of WOO HAH! held in Hilvarenbeek, Netherlands from July 1–3, 2022.

 After being postponed in 2020 and 2021 due to the COVID-19 pandemic, Rolling Loud Portugal took place on July 6–8, 2022.
 In Canada, Rolling Loud Toronto took place on September 9–11, 2022.
 The festival's California edition took place at Inglewood's SoFi Stadium for the first time on March 3–5, 2023.
 On October 25, 2022, the festival announced its first edition in Thailand, which took place from April 13–15, 2023.

 In 2023, after a successful partnership for the production of Woo Hah!
-2022 in the Netherlands, Rolling Loud Rotterdam was launched on June 30–July 1, 2023.
+2022 in the Netherlands, Rolling Loud Rotterdam was launched on June 30 – July 1, 2023.
 A third location of Rolling Loud in Europe was announced to take place in Germany, making its debut in Munich from July 7–9, 2023.

 In June 2025, Rolling Loud announced its inaugural edition in India, to be staged as a two-day festival in Mumbai produced in partnership with District by Zomato.

+In May 2026, Rolling Loud held its first festival in Orlando, Florida, its only American edition of the year.